RedisInsight/RedisInsight/redisinsight/ui/src/packages/redisinsight-plugin-sdk/README.md

 # RedisInsight-plugin-sdk

-This document describes the high-level API for communication between RedisInsight plugin and RedisInsight application.
+The high-level API for communication between RedisInsight plugin and RedisInsight application.

 ## Usage